Sreoshi955/Sreoshi955/README.md

 ## 👩‍🎓 About Me

-- 🎓 Final-year Data Science student with a strong foundation in Python, ML, and Statistics
+- 🎓 Data Science student with a strong foundation in Python, ML, and Statistics
 - 🤖 Passionate about **Machine Learning**, **Deep Learning**, and **Transformers**
 - 🔬 Exploring the frontier of **Large Language Models (LLMs)** and real-world AI
 - 🚀 Building end-to-end projects that solve meaningful problems